Why Board Certification (by the American Board of Plastic Surgery) is Critical When Choosing a Plastic Surgeon

 Ultimately, the prospective patient needs to know that Board-certification is important, but also needs to know whether or not the certification is ABMS-recognized or otherwise, and most importantly, in which specialty the Board certification is earned.
 Any surgeon who calls him or herself a plastic surgeon or “cosmetic surgeon” should be certified by the American Board of Plastic Surgery, not some “bogus” board or Board in a specialty that has little or nothing to do with plastic surgery.
 Board-certification is a great starting point—take the time to learn just how your cosmetic surgeon gained his or her training and experience.
 American Board of Plastic Surgery-certified plastic surgeons are happy to share what required so much time and dedication to learn!

 Both Dr. Douglas L. Gervais and Dr. Richard H. Tholen completed full 5-year residencies in General Surgery, and both received certification by the American Board of Surgery (an ABMS member Board).
 They both then completed an additional two-year fellowship in Plastic and Reconstructive Surgery, and both have active certification by the American Board of Plastic Surgery (also an ABMS member Board, and the ONLY one that certifies surgeons who perform cosmetic and reconstructive surgery of the entire body).
-We proudly display each of our plastic surgeons’ diplomas and certificates in our office—each patient will walk past all of them on the way to our consultation rooms and on-site nationally-accredited (AAAASF) surgical facility.
-Please contact us for a no-obligation consultation with our ABPS-certified plastic surgeons.
+We proudly display each of our plastic surgeons’ diplomas and certificates in our office—each patient will walk past all of them on the way to our consultation rooms and on-site nationally-accredited (QUAD A, formerly AAAASF) surgical facility.
+Our newest plastic surgeon, Dr. Kuldeep Singh, has completed a full 6-year Plastic Surgery residency/fellowship at the Mayo Clinic after medical school graduation.
+His full plastic surgical training fully allows him to seek certification by the American Board of Plastic Surgery, and he has successfully completed part one of his Board certification, which is stringent and part of a prolonged process that will be completed soon.
+His status is presently Board-eligible.
+Please contact us for a no-obligation consultation with our ABPS-certified and elegible plastic surgeons.